Anaminus/roblox-cure/README.md

 	properly, the following handshake procedure occurs between the server and
 	client:

-	1. **Server:** Wait for the PlayerGui to be added.
-	2. **Server:** Copy the client script to the PlayerGui.
+	1. **Server:** Create Backpack object and copy the client script to it.
-	3. **Server:** Wait for indication that client script is successfully running.
+	2. **Server:** Wait for indication that client script is successfully running.
-	4. **Client:** Reliably remove self to ensure code is persistent.
+	3. **Client:** Reliably remove self to ensure code is persistent.
-	5. **Client:** Send indication that the client script is successfully running with persistence.
+	4. **Client:** Send indication that the client script is successfully running with persistence.
-	6. **Client:** Wait for lists of natives, packages, and scripts.
+	5. **Client:** Wait for lists of natives, packages, and scripts.
-	7. **Server:** Send lists of natives, packages, and scripts.
+	6. **Server:** Send lists of natives, packages, and scripts.

 	This handshake requires that the client's Character is not loaded immediately.
 As a consequence, Character spawning cannot be handled